trentgill/STM32_Cube_F3/Projects/STM32F334R8-Nucleo/Examples_LL/TIM/TIM_InputCapture/readme.txt

 The minimum frequency value to measure is TIM1 counter clock / TIMx_CCR1 MAX
                                               = 64 MHz / 65535

-Due to TIM1_CC_IRQHandler processing time (around 3.50us), the maximum frequency value to measure is around 300 kHz.
+Due to TIM1_CC_IRQHandler processing time (around 1us), the maximum frequency value to measure is around 1000kHz.

 TIM2_CH1 is configured to generate a PWM signal.
 User push-button can be used to change the frequency of this signal from 2 kHz up to 20 kHz by steps of 2 kHz.